 Questions 9.14 & 9.15 deal with remittances between the migrant family and any household(s) in the home village (1984/1994 origin village).
+The migrant family is the (FAM#) referenced in Form 7.

 9.14 & 9.15 These questions are intended to provide network information.
 The charts record information about whether or not the migrant family has either sent or received money or goods (things) to/from any households in the home village (where this family lived in 1984 or 1994).